Finanfund/KerrGeodesicSolver/README.md

 - delta_lambda & N: step size and max steps in Mino time

 Originally, `main.py` will produce pictures of motions with respect to Mino time $\lambda$ in different dimensions.

+## UPDATE
+add on a package for visualization, including coordinate evolution & 3d trajectory & 3d animation